2sic/2sxc-docs/2sxc Docs Generator/pages/abyss/integration/scenario-02.md

 **Common Problems**

-1. If the folder to the `.data` isn't quite correct, you will have a long loading time and then a stack overflow
+1. If the folder to the `App_Data` isn't quite correct, you will have a long loading time and then a stack overflow

 ---